wesmc7777/Azure-IoT-C-SDK-Reference/provisioning-sc-attestation-mechanism-h/mockable-function.md

 ## Parameters
 * `att_mech` The handle of the Attestation Mechanism

-, pass NULL).
+he x509 (optional - if not using two cert refs, pass NULL).

 ## Return Value
-A non NULL handle representing an Attestation Mechanism using an X509 Attestation with a signing certificate, and NULL on failure.
+A non NULL handle representing an Attestation Mechanism using an X509 Attestation with a CA Reference, and NULL on failure.

-a CA Reference, and NULL on failure.